cseriildi/42Vienna/common_core/pipex/README.md

 <details><summary> Check the number of arguments and parse them as you'd like</summary>

-- Declair your main like this:
+- Declare your main like this:

 	`int	main(int argc, char **argv, char **env);`

 - The environment variables will be accessible through `env`, you can check environment variables in the terminal with the `env` command.
-- You can found the absolut path to the executable commands in the `PATH` variable.
-(On linux they are usually in the `/bin` or `/usr/bin` folder, but do **NOT** hardcode the folder).
+- You can find the absolute path to the executable commands in the `PATH` variable.
+(On Linux, they are usually in the `/bin` or `/usr/bin` folder, but do **NOT** hardcode the folder).
 - Use the `access()` function to check if the file exists and is executable.
 - Use `ft_split()` to create a list of arguments from the command for `execve()`.
 - Use `ft_strjoin()` to join the folder and the first element of the argument list to get the absolute path (don't forget the `/` in between).